microsoft/azure-pipelines-agent-cookbook/TESTING.md

 export VSTS_TOKEN=my_secret_token_from_vsts
 ```

-If the username of the box you're testing against happens to differ from "vagrant":
+If the username of the box you're testing differs from standard "vagrant":
 ```
-export BOX_USERNAME=vagrant_box_username
+export BOX_USERNAME=username
 ```

 #### Executing the tests